nickccarlton/senior_design/README.md

 1) Integrates our modular I/O panels;
 2) Integrates our modular controls panels; and
 3) Digitally processes input audio stream(s) to produce acoustically pleasing processed signal(s).

+To use this code, use the commands below in your machine's terminal.